 - Map: Wikiloc

-This GPS-guided map will obviously help you navigate the Xemxija Heritage Trail.
+This GPS-guided map will obviously help you navigate the Xemxija Heritage Trail in Malta.
 But, we haven’t added information about the sites onto this map.
 If you’d like a more informative map, which includes information about the sites and exactly where to find them, you can pick up a free map in St Pauls Bay.
 Head to St Paul’s Bay Tourist Information Centre or St Paul’s Bay Local Council.

 Xemxija Heritage Trail App